falkr/ttm4175/pages/prep-networking-1-2020.md

-# IP Addresses, Subnets and Routing
+# Binary and IP Addresses

 Last week you have already learned about IP addresses and how to connect your Raspberry Pi to the Internet.
 Now you will learn even more about IP addressing and the fundamental aspects that enable the Internet.